AleksandarPredic/lmslite/README.md

 * Basic information
 * Event parent: Group
 * Event parent: Group users
-* Overrides to event parent group users: Users removed from this event
-* Added new users only for this calendar event
+* Added new users, which are not already in the Event parent group, only for this calendar event

-### Adding new users which are not in the event assigned group (if event has group)
+### Adding new users which are not in the event group (if event has group assigned)
 * We can add new user to calendar event.
-We add the user to DB table `calendar_event_users` and set `operation` as `add`.
+* We can't add user that belongs to Event group, if event has group assigned
 * We can remove added user from the calendar event.
-We remove the user from DB table `calendar_event_users`.

-### Marking the user from event group as not attending
+### Managing Event group users
-* We can mark the event group user as not attending from this calendar event and select the reason.
+* We can not remove these users from the calendar event

-We add the user to DB table `calendar_event_users` and set `operation` as `remove`
-  * We still use the same DB table `calendar_event_users` for group and newly added users with the rule:
-  If the event group user is added to the `calendar_event_users` table, that is considered that he will not attend the calendar event.
-But we display these users on the calendar event for better user reference
+### Managing newly added users and Event group users
-* We can undo marking the event group user as not attending
+* We can select status to any user on the calendar event
-* This allows us to generate statistic of user attendance
+  * Attended
+  * Canceled
+  * No show

-* We can mark the user as attended
+* We can also select status info:
+  * Compensation
+  * Promo class
+  * Other

 ## Event edit observer actions on CalendarEvent